adrinamin/articles_and_notes/notes/firebase/firebase-with-hugo.md

 ### Initialize Firebase for your Hugo page

-Navigate into your Hugo project first.
 Firebase provides an easy step-by-step process for setting up a Firebase project.
-For that just run following command:
+In your Hugo project run following command:

 `firebase init`

 A menu appears where you can select a Firebase feature.
-Here, you select the "Hosting".
+Here, you select  "Hosting".

 Then the initialization process starts:

-1. First we choose the previously created project by selecting the menu point **_Use an existing project_**.
-If you haven't created a new Firebase project yet, you can create with the Firebase CLI by running following command:
+1. First, we choose the previously created project by selecting the menu point **_Use an existing project_**.
+If you haven't created a new Firebase project yet, you can create it with the Firebase CLI by running following command:

     `projects:create [options] [projectId]`

-2. After that you define which folder should be the public directory for your Firebase project.
+2. After that, you define which folder should be the public directory for your Firebase project.
 If you already navigated to the corresponding folder, just press enter.

 3. Firebase also wants to know whether your site should be configured as a single-page app.
 For our Hugo site you respond with "No".